chrisshiplet/html5quickstart-sass/README.md

 html5quickstart-sass 0.0.1
 ===============
 A minimal SCSS template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks) forked from [html5quickstart](https://github.com/nearengine/html5quickstart).

-It is intended to be used with a progressively-enhanced mobile-first methodology. `index.html` contains a fairly comprehensive set of metadata examples that can be deleted or modified as necessary.
+`index.html` contains a fairly comprehensive set of metadata examples that can be deleted or modified as necessary.

 The fluid grid was tested in Chrome, Safari, Firefox, IE9+, iOS, and Android's stock browser.
 It is intended to be used with a progressively-enhanced mobile-first methodology.